-- 0% promotional period: 15 months on new purchases, but not on balance transfers.
+- 0% promotional period: 15 months on new purchases and balance transfers

 - Regular APR: 14.99% to 23.74% (variable).

-- Worth noting: 5% cash back on rotating categories that you must activate each quarter (up to $1,500 per quarter); 5% cash back on Lyft purchases (through March 2022); 5% cash back on travel purchased through Chase Ultimate Rewards; 3% cash back on dining; 3% cash back on drugstore purchases; 1% cash back on general purchases; no annual fee; $200-sign-up bonus if you spend $500 in first three months.
+- Worth noting: 5% cash back on rotating categories that you must activate each quarter (up to $1,500 per quarter); $10 statement credit for every five Lyft rides (through March 2022); 5% cash back on travel purchased through Chase Ultimate Rewards; 3% cash back on dining; 3% cash back on drugstore purchases; 1% cash back on general purchases; no annual fee; $200-sign-up bonus if you spend $500 in first three months.

 - Customers can’t transfer more than $15,000 in credit card debt within any 30-day period.